NeilHobbs/polyres/README.md

                     maximum.resistance.value = 25000
 ```

 Changing the minimum and maximum parameter to be different values from one another while keeping a small number of replicates ```nsim``` allows the model to run in a more stochastic fashion.
 If the minimum and maximum values values are the same, the model will run in a deterministic fashion.
 If the minimum and maximum parameter values are equal (for each set of parameter values), it is recommended to set ```nsim = 1``` to speed up the time of the simulations.
-It should be noted that the model is currently unable to run in a fully stochastic fashion, this is because while the values would change for each generation, they would also change for each insecticide (which is unexpected - and having dispersal different for each insecticide is not realistic).
+It should be noted that the model is currently not set to run in a fully stochastic fashion, this is because while the values would change for each generation, they would also change for each insecticide (having dispersal different for each insecticide is not realistic).

 ## Getting the data from the simulations